Broomfield Man Fully Vaccinated Gets Sick With COVID: 'Little Bit Of A Roller Coaster'

 BROOMFIELD, Colo.
-(CBS4) – Rising COVID-19 cases in the state largely due to the Delta variant continue to create new breakthrough infections among those already vaccinated.
+(CBS4) – Rising COVID-19 cases in Colorado largely due to the delta variant continue to create new breakthrough infections among those already vaccinated.
 As many recover from the virus, they are grateful for the milder symptoms they can treat from home.

-“I didn’t feel like something was right,” Dennis Bracher told CBS4 on Friday on a video conference call from his home.
-“Yesterday, I felt an improvement in my condition, however today from what I’m experiencing today, it’s a little bit of a roller coaster.”READ MORE: Two Weld County Residents Diagnosed With West Nile Virus, Bringing State's Total To 4
+“I didn’t feel like something was right,” Dennis Bracher told CBS4 on Friday on a video conference call from his home in Broomfield.
+“Yesterday, I felt an improvement in my condition, however today from what I’m experiencing today, it’s a little bit of a roller coaster.”READ MORE: 'South Park' Creators Trey Parker & Matt Stone Say They've Agreed To Buy Casa Bonita

 “I’m thankful that I’m vaccinated with Pfizer vaccine,” he said.
-“If I had not been, then I fear that my case would have been much worse than it is and very probably been hospitalized.”READ MORE: Community Groups Who Work With Families Supporting Teddy Bear Patrol
+“If I had not been, then I fear that my case would have been much worse than it is and very probably been hospitalized.”READ MORE: Improving The Food At Casa Bonita A Common Theme As 'South Park' Creators Trey Parker & Matt Stone Plan To Buy Landmark

 As a 65-year-old adult who is healthy overall but had some respiratory issues in the past, he has thought a lot about how this infection could have played out if he didn’t have the vaccine.